 Here are the basic steps to help you get started with 86Box.
 The user interface has been designed to resemble Virtual PC, VirtualBox and other virtualizers, so if you used those programs before, this should all look familiar to you.

-86Box relies on a bunch of external binary files, called ROMs, to emulate various hardware.
-Together, these files are known as the romset.
+86Box relies on a set of ROM dumps gathered from physical hardware to emulate it.
+This includes the system BIOS, as well as any option ROMs used by extension cards.
 If you try to start 86Box without one, you’ll receive an error and 86Box will close.
-You need to download the romset from here, create a subfolder named
+You need to download the ROM set from here, and extract it into one of the supported locations.

 Step 2: Meet the main window